Best Smart Thermostats 2026: Nest vs Ecobee vs Honeywell — Which Saves More?

 Installation: What to Expect

 Most homeowners can install a smart thermostat in 30 minutes.
+See our full step-by-step smart thermostat installation guide for wiring details, C-wire troubleshooting, and heat pump setup.
 The process is the same regardless of which model you choose.

 What you’ll need: A Phillips head screwdriver, your phone to photograph the existing wiring, and the app downloaded before you start.